-Room assignments for new students who are subject to the on-campus residency requirement are made using a computer algorithm.
+Room assignments for new students who are required to reside on-campus are made using a computer algorithm.
 This algorithm factors in the housing style and roommate preferences, as well as, the responses to the profile questions.
-The algorithm does not factor in high school attended, hometown, information from Facebook, or whether or not two students are related (siblings).
-The applications are processed according to the date the housing agreement terms and conditions were accepted, not the date the deposit was submitted.
-Additionally, “early action” admitted students are processed before “regular” admitted students.
+Priority is determined based on the date the housing agreement terms and conditions were accepted, with the “early action” admitted students processed before the “regular” admitted students.

-New students who are subject to the on-campus residency requirement are guaranteed on-campus housing.
-However, there is no guarantee that specific preferences (building, housing style, roommates, etc.) will be met.
+Students required to reside on-campus are guaranteed a room, however, specific preferences (building, housing style, roommates, etc.) are not guaranteed.
 Inevitably, the “demand” for some buildings and housing styles will exceed the “supply” of available rooms.
-The number of “available beds” in a building (supply) may be much less than the building’s total capacity since returning residents selected rooms in these buildings in March.
-Further, it is possible, that none of the three building preferences or the housing style preferences can be met.
-If this happens, don’t despair.
+Additionally, the number of “available beds” in a building may be much less than the building’s total capacity since returning residents selected rooms in these buildings in March.
+It is possible, that none of the three building preferences or the housing style preferences can be met.
+If this happens, don’t be discouraged.
 Students are successful in all of the residential communities and there is no evidence to suggest that living in a particular building or housing style is “better” than another.

 Once the “tentative” building assignment is made, it is unlikely that we’ll be able to move students between buildings or housing style.
 Since the occupancy level is very high, the opportunities for a change are very limited.